 The third common anxiety disorder is panic disorder.
 This type of disorder comes out of the blue, without a specific trigger.
 Many people describe it like having a heart attack or even feeling like their dying.
 A person may experience overwhelming fear, hyperventilation, sweating and a racing heart.
 I’ve heard a lot of people say they fear the attack will occur if they are alone or driving, which in itself can cause a lot of anxiety.

 The last category of anxiety disorders is specific phobia.
 Do you know anyone that is afraid of flying?
 Or afraid of snakes?
 Or even afraid of clowns?
 If so, they may have specific phobia, fear of a certain situation or object that is little to no actual danger.
 People realize their fear may be unreasonable, however, are still distressed by even the thought of it.
 People generally avoid the situation all together because it raises extreme anxiety.
 But if the situation or object is unavoidable, the person will experience anticipatory anxiety.
 Other common examples are: fear of other animals, fear of driving or being in tight places like an elevator, afraid of needles.

 Treatment for Anxiety

 As I first mentioned, anxiety affects all of us.
-But, if you find your daily functioning or quality of life being affected by your anxiety, you may consider seeking treatment.
+But, if you find your daily functioning or quality of life being affected by your anxiety, you may consider seeking anxiety treatment in Houston.
 Prescription medication, monitored by a physician, is a common way to decrease the anxiety, however, there are also natural ways to manage the anxiety.
 My next blog will focus on some of my favorite ways to manage anxiety.

 From My Heart To Yours,